SVS AllianceBernstein Sustainable Global Equity Fund

 Sustainability - General

-Funds that have policies that consider (environmental and social) sustainability issues.
+Has policies that consider (environmental and social) sustainability issues.
 Strategies vary but are likely to consider environmental issues like climate change, carbon emissions, biodiversity loss, resource management, environmental impacts; and social issues like equal opportunities, human rights, labour standards, diversity and adherence to internationally recognised codes.
-See fund information.
+See individual entry information.

-Find funds which substantially focus on sustainability issues
+Has a significant focus on sustainability issues

-Find funds that have documented policies or thematic investment approaches relating to investment in more sustainable, greener transport methods.
+Has documented policies or thematic investment approaches supporting investment in more sustainable, greener transport methods.
 These will typically set out a preference for companies that run, enable or support more sustainable methods of transport.
-See fund information for further detail.

-A core element of these funds aim to encourage higher sustainability standards across business practices through responsible ownership / stewardship / engagement / voting activity
+Aim to encourage higher sustainability standards through responsible ownership / stewardship / engagement / voting activity

-Find funds that specifically aim to invest (and manage assets) in ways that help to address all or some of the UN's Sustainable Development Goals (SDGs).
+Aim to invest (and manage assets) in ways that help to address all or some of the UN's Sustainable Development Goals (SDGs).
 See https://sdgs.un.org/goals).

 Environmental - General

-Funds that have policies which relate to environmental issues.
-These will typically set out the fund's stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
+Has policies which relate to environmental issues.
+These will typically set out their stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
 Strategies vary.
-See fund information for further information.

 Nature & Biodiversity

-Find funds that aim to avoid investing in companies that produce genetically modified seeds or crops.
+Aims to avoid investing in companies that produce genetically modified seeds or crops.
 (This does not typically include avoiding companies such as supermarkets).
-See fund literature for further information.

 Climate Change & Energy

-Funds that have policies (documented strategies that explain their position on) climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
+Has policies (documented strategies that explain their position) on climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
 Strategies vary.
-Read fund details for further information.

-Find funds where investment in clean / renewable energy companies an other assets is central to their investment selection strategy.
-The proportion of the fund that is directly or indirectly invested in renewable energy varies between funds and over time.
-See fund information for further details.
+Invest (or may invest) in clean / renewable energy companies and other assets.
+The proportion directly or indirectly invested in renewable energy may vary over time.

-Fund funds that have an energy efficiency theme - typically meaning that a fund manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.
+Has an energy efficiency theme - typically meaning that the manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.

 Social / Employment

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.

-Find funds with policies or themes that set out their approach to health and wellbeing issues.
-Funds of this kind typically aim to invest in companies with high standards - or encourage high standards.
-Themed funds are likely to have more of an emphasis on this area.
-Strategies vary.
-See fund information for further detail.
+Has policies or themes that set out their approach to health and wellbeing issues, typically aims to invest in companies with high standards - or encourage high standards.

 Ethical Values Led Exclusions